grzegorznowak/molecule-provisioning-example/README.md

 * Redis server providing cache and sessions datasets connected with webservers

-All intra-server connections are maintained using simple mesh VPN, and the only public-facing interface are Webservers' ones.
+All intra-server connections are maintained using simple mesh VPN, and the only public-facing interface are webservers' ones.

 1. we decided to use https://tinc-vpn.org/ for user-space mesh VPN on LXD clusters,
 2. and more to-the-core (and way faster) https://www.wireguard.com/ on actual DO droplets.

 In our example the only substantial difference between environments is usage of different VPN mesh tool, and not putting maintainers' keys onto LXD instance.
-Oh and also, just for the sake of showing how it should be done in live Scenarios, the `do-cluster` has the `destroy.yml` file tweaked so that it doesn't actually remove any droplet, making it impossible to accidentally remove a live stack!
+Oh and also, just for the sake of showing how it should be done in live scenarios, the `do-cluster` has the `destroy.yml` file tweaked so that it doesn't actually remove any droplet, making it impossible to accidentally remove a live stack!